-Jane is another one of my favorite brunch places in New York City.
+Jane is another one of the best brunch places in New York City.
 One major props is that they take reservation (most brunch places in NYC don’t).
 Its french toast and “Jane Benedict” aka crab cake Benedict are to die for.

 Cook shop is a little out of the way all the way on the west side, but there is usually a long line after 11am.
-My favorite dishes there are the Dutch baby and the quinoa bowl.
+My favorite brunch dishes at Cook Shop are the Dutch baby and the quinoa bowl.
 They are also known for their huevos rancheros.

 Clinton St. Baking Co

-If you want great pancake, this is THE place to go.
+If you want great pancake, Clinton St. Baking Co is THE place to go.
 Located in the Lower East Side, Clinton St. Baking Co has a line out of the door even before it opens!
 Unless you get seated right away, expect 1.5 hour wait.
 The restaurant is known for their blueberry pancake, yum.

 The Grey Dog